Health Benefits of Breastfeeding Over 6 Months (For Both Mom & Baby)

 - Reduced incidences of pneumonia, colds, viruses, and even gastrointestinal infections.

-- Helps reduce risk of developing chronic diseases like diabetes, celiac disease and Chrohn’s disease.
+- Helps reduce the risk of developing chronic diseases like diabetes, celiac disease, and Crohn’s disease.

 - Breastfed babies have a better antibody response to vaccines than formula-fed babies.